pauljasonthomas/brainnetdiff/README.md

 # BrainNetDiff
 ### Description
-This repository contains code for multimodal brain network diffusion-based analysis as in Thomas et al, 2021, along with a jupyter notebook tutorial (`brainnetdiff/example.ipynb`) demonstrating how to use the package and reproduce figures from the paper.
+This repository contains code for multimodal brain network diffusion-based analysis as in 'Network Diffusion Embedding Reveals Transdiagnostic Subnetwork Disruption and Potential Treatment Targets in Internalizing Psychopathologies' (Thomas et al, 2021), along with a jupyter notebook tutorial (`brainnetdiff/example.ipynb`) demonstrating how to use the package and reproduce figures from the paper.

 ### Data
 Data used in Thomas et al, 2021 is found in `brainnetdiff/data`.
 These data include csv files containing demographics and baseline IDAS-II scales and percentage change in IDAS-II scales following treatment (demo_idas_baseline.csv and idas_treatment_response.csv, respectively) (in progress).
 Also included is a csv containing MMP1.0 atlas (mmp_atlas.csv) data and a .npy file containing xyz coordinates for ROIs from this parcellation (mmp_xyz.npy).
 Preprocessed resting state fMRI and DTI adjacency matrix connectome arrays (FC.npy and SC.npy, respectively) are too large (~100MB each) to add directly to this repository.
 As of now, please contact me directly for access to these files (pthoma4 at uic dot edu).